 3. Improve Your Online Visibility

 A bakery in a midsize-to-large market should strive to boost its search engine optimization (SEO), Valmeyer says.
 However, a bakery in a smaller market might not need to focus on SEO, as market competition likely is less intense there than in a midsize or large market.
+You may find that web design and seo are absolutely crucial in helping you to market your business to the best of your ability.

 A good SEO strategy helps a business to get better results in search engines like Google and Bing.
 For instance, a bakery in New Orleans might seek to rank highly in online searches for the phrase “Best Bakery in New Orleans.”
 Ultimately, the goal of stepped-up SEO is to attract more customers.